raphaeldichler/google-places-api/README.md

 # Introduction to the Google Places API

 # License
-google-places-api is distributed under the terms of the Apache License Version 2.0.
+This repository is distributed under the terms of the Apache License Version 2.0.
 A complete version of the license is available in the [LICENSE](https://github.com/raphaeldichler/google-places-api/blob/master/LICENSE.md) file in this repository.
 Any contribution made to this project will be licensed under the Apache License Version 2.0.

 [contributors-shield]: https://img.shields.io/github/contributors/AuTEraZer/GooglePlacesApi.svg?style=for-the-badge
 [contributors-url]: https://github.com/AuTEraZer/GooglePlacesApi/graphs/contributors